-In February 2022, the Company announced the presence of PGM's (platinum, palladium, and gold) associated with the nickel and copper from exploratory drill holes completed in 2021 (see press release dated September 20, 2021) on its wholly-owned Vendôme Sud Property.
+Earlier, in Q1 2022, the Company announced the presence of PGM's (platinum, palladium, and gold) associated with the nickel and copper from exploratory drill holes completed in 2021 (see press release dated September 20, 2021) on its wholly-owned Vendôme Sud Property in the Province of Quebec.
 12 samples met the threshold selection criteria, and all returned anomalous values for precious metals.
+The presence of PGM's is intriguing, adding additional value to this project.

-As at August 31, 2022, the Company had a working capital deficiency of \$621,510 (November 30, 2021 - working capital deficiency of \$327,354), which includes cash of \$98,857 (November 30, 2021 - \$292,370) and accounts payable and accrued liabilities of \$715,532 (November 30, 2021 - \$619,196), including amounts due to related parties of \$700,772 (November 30, 2021 - \$583,537).
+As at February 28, 2023, the Company had a working capital deficiency of \$703,958 (November 30, 2022 - working capital deficiency of \$710,623), which includes cash of \$111,227 (November 30, 2022 - \$109,189) and accounts payable and accrued liabilities of \$833,748 (November 30, 2022 - \$830,231), including amounts due to related parties of \$762,234 (November 30, 2022 - \$737,472).

 The Company expects to continue to explore its various properties in a prudent manner.
-The Company expensed \$23,474 and \$94,685 respectively during the three and nine months ended August 31, 2021 (three and nine months ended August 31, 2021 - \$230,438 and \$415,068 respectively) on exploration activities.
+The Company expensed \$58,082 during the three months ended February 28, 2023 (three months ended February 28, 2022 - \$35,842) on exploration activities.

-The Company believes it will be able to fund its discretionary exploration and operating activities for the twelve months ending August 31, 2023 through additional financing.
+The Company believes it will be able to fund its discretionary exploration and operating activities for the twelve months ending February 29, 2024 through additional financing.
 Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern.

-An initial discretionary budget of approximately \$300,000 had been allocated to the Little Stull Lake Gold Project in Manitoba, and \$50,000 had been allocated to the Vendôme Sud project in Quebec for the remainder of fiscal 2021.
-The company anticipated proceeding with a summer/fall 2021 exploration program consisting of ongoing refurbishment of the exploration camp located at Little Stull Lake, preparing the camp for Covid-19 safe occupancy as per Provincial Health guidelines, the refurbishment and clean-up work to be done utilizing local Indigenous community members where possible.
-This work was completed during Q4 2021, prior to winter setting in, in anticipation of an exploration program to commence in Q1 2022.
-The camp at Little Stull Lake underwent refurbishing of the two main buildings and the erection of two temporary (Alaska Structure) buildings.
+An initial discretionary budget of approximately \$750,000 had been allocated to the Little Stull Lake Gold Project in Manitoba, and \$200,000 had been allocated to the Vendôme Sud project in Quebec for the remainder of fiscal 2023.
+The company had anticipated proceeding with a summer/fall 2022 exploration program consisting of ongoing refurbishment of the exploration camp located at Little Stull Lake, continue preparing the camp for Covid-19 safe occupancy as per Provincial Health guidelines, the refurbishment and clean-up work to be done utilizing local Indigenous community members where possible.
+In light of the environmental concern of possible hydrocarbon in soil contamination at the exploration camp, a soil sampling and remediation program was proposed.
+This work was completed during Q4 2022, prior to winter setting in, in anticipation of an exploration program to commence in Q1 2023.
+The camp at Little Stull Lake underwent refurbishing of the two main buildings and the erection of two temporary (Alaska Structure) buildings in 2021, this was followed by the delivery and installation of a 20 kW diesel generator to electrify the camp while the soil sampling and remediation program was underway.
 Management may increase or decrease the budget on any project depending on exploration results and ongoing volatility in the economic environment.
 See "Liquidity and Financial Position" below.